WHat does a study abroad semester cost and how can i finance it?

 for students from non-european partner universities (Baden-Württemberg-scholarship)

 The Baden-Württemberg-SCHOLARSHIP is open for exchange students from certain non-European partner universities.
 Please ask your home university if you are eligible for the Baden-Württemberg SCHOLARSHIP.

-Exchange students have to be nominated by their home university at the latest 15 April for the next academic year (winter semester and summer semester).
+Exchange students have to be nominated by their home university at the latest by 15 May for the next academic year (winter semester and summer semester).

 Further information can be found in the information sheet.